signal-noise/index-core/README.md

 ### indexCore.__adjustValue(_entityName:String_, _indicatorID:String_, _value:Number_)__
-A function that allows the user to adjust an entity's indicator score within the index the index is recalculated using the new value.
-The index is recalculated after calling this function.
+A function that allows the user to adjust an entity's (_entityName_) indicator (_indicatorID_) score to a specified _value_.
+Calculated values for that entity are re-calculated using the new value.
+If the function is called without _value_ the indicator is reset to it's inital value.
+If the function is called without _indicatorId_ or _value_ all indicators on the entity are reset to their initial values.

 _NOTE: whislt the old value is retained there's currently no way to reset it._